Investing In The Cooperative Model To Scale Social Impact

 Capital Impact’s community development work is based in the cooperative model.
 Our history of amplifying the potential of the co-op model for all people – through strategic financing and capacity building – positions us well to work directly with cooperatives to activate and mobilize their models for food, housing, and worker collectives.

-Connecting Communities with Influencers
+Connecting Communities

-Through the award, Capital Impact acts as a bridge between the co-op community and foundations, impact investors, community development organizations, and policy makers.
+Through the award, Capital Impact Partners acts as a bridge between the co-op community and foundations, impact investors, community development organizations, and policy makers.
 This provides a platform on which to showcase promising models and attract other grant dollars, policy change, and public interest.

 Questions?